syncfusion-content/asp.netmvc-docs/aspnetmvc/DocIO/Working-with-Tables.md

 The following code illustrates how to apply and get the table styles in the table.

+{% tabs %}

 {% highlight C# %}

 //Creates a new Word document.
 WordDocument document = new WordDocument();

 //Initializes a new word document with one section and one paragraph document.EnsureMinimal();

+//Adds a table
-//Adds a tableIWTable table = document.LastSection.AddTable();
+IWTable table = document.LastSection.AddTable();

-//Resets table with two rows and two columnstable.ResetCells(3, 3);
+//Resets table with two rows and two columns table.ResetCells(3, 3);

-//Applies "LightShading" style to tabletable.ApplyStyle(BuiltinTableStyle.LightShading);
+//Applies "LightShading" style to tabletable.
+ApplyStyle(BuiltinTableStyle.LightShading);

 //Gets the table styles.
 IWTableStyle style = table.GetStyle();

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 'Creates a new Word document.
-Dim document As WordDocument = New WordDocument() 'Initializes a new word document with one section and one paragraphdocument.EnsureMinimal()
+Dim document As WordDocument = New WordDocument()

+'Initializes a new word document with one section and one paragraphdocument.EnsureMinimal

-'Adds a table Dim table As IWTable = document.LastSection.AddTable() 'Resets table with two rows and two columns table.ResetCells(3, 3) 'Applies "LightShading" style to table table.ApplyStyle(BuiltinTableStyle.LightShading)
+'Adds a table
+Dim table As IWTable = document.LastSection.AddTable()

+'Resets table with two rows and two columns table.ResetCells(3, 3)

+'Applies "LightShading" style to table table.ApplyStyle(BuiltinTableStyle.LightShading)

 'Gets the table style.
 Dim style As IWTableStyle = table.GetStyle()

 {% endhighlight %}
+{% endtabs %}

 ### Table style options